|

 The GNU implementation of the man macro package is part of the

 groff document formatting system.
-It is used to compose manual
+It is used to produce manual

-presents the macros thematically; for those needing only a quick
+This document presents the macros thematically; for those needing

-reference, the following table lists them alphabetically, with
+only a quick reference, the following table lists them

 Macro Meaning Subsection